 While exact employment numbers are difficult to obtain, all WSU graduates can find employment either in fire, EMS or police agencies.
-Additionally students have found employment in medical facilities or have progressed into nursing, physician assistant or medical school.
+Additionally, students have found employment in medical facilities or have progressed into nursing, physician assistant or medical school.
 Employment opportunities abound for any WSU paramedic graduate willing to move off of the I-15 (Wasatch Front) corridor.

 Licensure & Certification Requirements